top of page

 This approach shifts DEI from ideology to operational risk management and leadership competence.

-In a politicised climate, public declarations alone are insufficient and often fragile.
-Policy advocacy must now be embedded into organisational systems, not positioned as optional values statements.
+In a politicised climate, public declarations alone are insufficient.
+Policy advocacy must be embedded into organisational systems, not positioned as optional values statements.
 The focus should be to:

 This makes equity harder to reverse because it becomes structural, not symbolic.